manojkumarjeeru/A-Novel-Phase-Frequency-Detector-for-a-High-Frequency-PLL-/README.md

 8.[Author](#Author)

 ## Introduction
-Phase Locked Loop (PLL) is a class of circuit, used primarily in communication systems suitable for a wide variety of applications, such as AM radio receivers, frequency demodulators, multipliers, dividers, and as frequency synthesizers.
-Recent advances in integrated circuit design techniques have led to the development of high performance PLL which has become more economical and reliable.
-Now a whole PLL circuit can be integrated as a part of a larger circuit on a single chip.
+PLL circuits have a wide range of uses in modern communications, including radios, telephones, cellular devices, Computers, as well as other devices.
+In mobile or wireless communications, PLLs have many uses like synchronisation, clock synthesis, and reducing jitter (Variation from its ideal position).

 The power consumption in the PFD contributes to a significant part of the total power consumption of a PLL.
 Therefore overall power consumption in a PLL can be reduced by minimizing the power consumption in PFD.
 The main challenge in the design of PFD is to obtain very high operating frequency with minimal power dissipation.
-Different PFD designs have been proposed by many researchers for achieving high operating frequency however power consumption reported have been comparatively high [1-4].
 In this paper a novel PFD architecture is proposed which is completely free from dead zone, dissipates very low power and operates at high frequency

 ## Circuit Design and Details